drwpow/better-color-tools/README.md

 # better-color-tools

-Better color manipulation through **the power of science!** 🧪 Uses [Oklab](https://bottosson.github.io/posts/oklab/)/Oklch for better color operations.
+Color parser and better color manipulation through **the power of science!** 🧪 Uses [Oklab](https://bottosson.github.io/posts/oklab/)/Oklch for better color operations.

-The JS version of this libray is fast (`80,000` ops/s), dependency-free, and lightweight (`4.4 kB` gzip).
+The JS version of this libray is fast (`> 200k` ops/s), lightweight (`4 kB` gzip), and dependency-free.
 The Sass version… is Sass (which has no runtime).

 👉 **Playground**: https://better-color-tools.pages.dev/